AllenInstitute/deepinterpolation/README.rst

 - Docker hub id : 245412653747/deep_interpolation:allen_3_3_3_tr_3000_fmri
 - Dropxbox link : https://www.dropbox.com/sh/ngx5plndmd4jsca/AAAkR-_4_E7VyL8WzEC7twuza?dl=0

-To start inference, we recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_inference.py
+To start inference, we recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/cli_example_tiny_ephys_inference.py

-In this file, you will need to edit the train_path, model_path and output_file variable to fit your local paths.
+In this file, you will need to edit the paths strings to fit your local paths.

 Then, activate your conda env called 'local_env'